mRcSchwering/magic-soup/docs/tutorials.md

 It can be restored using [from_file()][magicsoup.world.World.from_file].
 However, during the simulation not everything on the world object changes.
 A smaller and quicker way to save is [save_state()][magicsoup.world.World.save_state].
-It only saves the parts which change when running the simulation (will write a few `.pt` files).
+It only saves the parts which change when running the simulation (will write a few `.pt` and `.fasta` files).
 A state can be restored with [load_state()][magicsoup.world.World.load_state].
 So, in the beginning one [save()][magicsoup.world.World.save] is needed to save the whole object.
 Then, [save_state()][magicsoup.world.World.save_state] can be used to save a certain time point.